zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

 * Why is it not running reliably every ~10ms???
    * pthread_kill doesn’t work on SLPI
    * Changed loop rate in hrt_thread to 1ms for QURT
-* Activate temperature compensation in hmc5883 driver?
+* Activate temperature compensation in hmc5883 / ist8310 driver?
-* Move to the desired magnetometer, away from 3DR unit

 ### IMU
 * Debug why the accel lookup is failing (Not important if we move to PX4 driver)